 If you do not wish to add baking powder than after mixing the flours with curd and water, place the batter in a warm place for 6-8 hours and allow it to ferment.

-- Batter should be of thick dropping consistency ( see pic 8).
+- The batter should be of thick dropping consistency ( see pic 8).

 - Keep the ghee at medium hot.

 - If ghee is too hot, Jalebis will disperse as soon as it comes in contact with ghee.
 Maintain moderate heat.

 - At first, jalebis will sink to the bottom and then slowly rise to the top.